AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-core-components-aem-sites.md

 The [Adaptive Form Container](#af-container-component) component  allows you to build digital enrollment experiences by utilizing Adaptive Forms components directly within the AEM Sites editor.
 This integration provides a seamless experience to AEM Sites authors who want to create and manage forms within their AEM Sites pages.

-* **Embed an existing Adaptive Form**: The [Adaptive Forms - Embed](#embed-existing-af) component allows you to easily incorporate a pre-existing Adaptive Form into a page within AEM Sites.
+* **Embed an existing Adaptive Form**: The [Adaptive Forms - Embed(V2)](#embed-existing-af) component allows you to easily incorporate a pre-existing Adaptive Form into a page within AEM Sites.
 For example, embed an Adaptive Form using the [!UICONTROL Adaptive Forms - Embed] component in Site's page as illustrated in the following video:

 This feature enhances the adaptability and reusability of Adaptive Forms.
 This integration provides a convenient way for customers to reuse Adaptive Forms they have already created.

 * **Use Adaptive Forms Wizard to create a form**:

-  Use the [Adaptive Forms - Embed](#embed-new-af) component to create an Adaptive Form from within the AEM Sites editor using Form Creation wizard.
+  Use the [Adaptive Forms - Embed(v2)](#embed-new-af) component to create an Adaptive Form from within the AEM Sites editor using Form Creation wizard.
 The form is saved as an external entity.
 You can reuse this form in other Sites pages and standalone forms also.
 For example, see the below video to learn how to create and embed a newly created Adaptive Form using the [!UICONTROL Adaptive Forms - Embed] component in Site's page.

 ### Consideration {#considerations}